Kundhave/Kundhave/README.md

 <td>

 Hi!
 I'm exploring and growing in the world of Artificial Intelligence and Machine Learning.
-I genuinely enjoy figuring things out, especially when it feels like the work could actually solve real-world problems.
+I genuinely enjoy figuring things out, especially when it feels like it could solve real-world problems.
 That's what draws me deeper into AI-ML every day.
-I'm always on the lookout for opportunities where I can learn, build, and make a real impact.
 Outside of tech, I'm someone who loves trying out different things, curious by nature, and always ready to jump into something new just to see where it leads.

 </td>